FhenixProtocol/cofhe-docs/docs/devdocs/tutorials/migrating-to-cofhe.md

 The main difference is that CoFHE uses asynchronous operations under the hood.
 But don't worry - the core logic stays almost exactly the same!
 Let's look at a Wrapping ERC20 contract that:

-- Lets users wrap public tokens into encrypted ones
+- Lets users wrap public tokens into encrypted ones.
-- Enables private transfers between users
+- Enables private transfers between users.
-- Allows checking encrypted balances securely
+- Allows checking encrypted balances securely.

 ## Key Migration Considerations